Colorectal Cancer

 More News

-Marwan G. Fakih, MD, provides an overview of the study design, rationale, and findings from a phase 2 trial of balstilimab with botensilimab for the treatment of patients with microsatellite stable metastatic colorectal cancer without liver metastases.
+Marwan G. Fakih, MD, explains the implications of the findings from the phase 2 trial of balstilimab plus botensilimab for the treatment of patients with microsatellite stable metastatic colorectal cancer without liver metastases.

 Bevacizumab's survival benefits in CRC patients persist for about 2 years after starting treatment.